Retailer coverage is expanding — keep checking back as selection grows!

 For precision shooting beyond 400 yards, 6.5 Creedmoor has objectively better ballistics — less wind drift, less drop, and less recoil with comparable energy.
 For hunting inside 300 yards, .308 offers more bullet energy, cheaper ammo, and wider availability.
 Most competitive precision shooters have adopted 6.5 CM, while .308 remains the more versatile all-around choice.

-What 6.5 Creedmoor ammo is best for deer hunting?
+What 6.5 Creedmoor ammo is commonly used for deer hunting?

 Hornady ELD-X 143gr ($1.20–1.60/rd) is the most popular choice — it expands reliably at both close and extended range.
 Federal Terminal Ascent 130gr offers excellent weight retention through barriers.
 For budget hunting loads, Hornady American Whitetail 129gr InterLock at $0.90–1.20/rd performs well inside 300 yards.